skarrea/HC-docs/docs/good-practice.md

 - Don't make multiple copies of raw data.

-- Have a code to process the data automatically depending on the raw data, if possible.
+- Have code to process the data automatically depending on the raw data, if possible.

 - Don't keep multiple copies of the processed data.